Benjamin P. Malerba

 Ben served on the Board of Directors of The Early Years Institute, a not-for-profit that promotes the impact of the early years of life on later success.

-Since 2021, the prestigious Chambers and Partners has named Ben a Ranked Lawyer.
+Since 2019, the prestigious Chambers and Partners has named Ben a Ranked Lawyer.
 He has been named to Best Lawyers in America® for Health Care Law from 2018 to 2026.
 He was named a Top Health Care Transaction Lawyer in 2015 and 2017 by Ambulatory M&A Advisor.
-Ben was also named to the Super Lawyers Metro New York list in Health Care from 2021 to 2024.
+Ben was also named to the Super Lawyers Metro New York list in Health Care since 2021.

 Since 2016, the Health Services Practice Group has been recognized in the Chambers USA directory.
 It has also been listed in Legal 500.